entrity/stackedit-computer-vision/main/Definitions, Machine Learning.md

 Partially supervised learning
 : *see "Supervised learning: partially supervised"*

-Recall @ X
+Recall @ X (Recall@X, R@X)
-: The fraction of times that the correct answer is predicted in the top $x$ predictions.
+: Among the top $X$ predictions across a dataset (sorted, for example, by confidence), the fraction of correct predictions.

 ROI Pooling
 : An ROI can be any size, but the network that operates on it expects a particular size.
 ROI Pooling changes the size of the ROI to fit the following network.
 First proposed in [Fast R-CNN](https://deepsense.ai/wp-content/uploads/2017/02/1504.08083.pdf). [[Brief explanation](https://deepsense.ai/region-of-interest-pooling-explained/)]